geraldsandoval/geraldsandoval/README.md

 - 👋 Hi, I’m @geraldsandoval.
-- 👀 I’m interested in Machine Learning and Software Engineering.
+- 👀 I’m interested in Web Development and Software Engineering.
-- 🌱 I’m currently learning how to be a better Data Scientist by completing a series of Machine Learning projects.
+- 🌱 I’m currently learning how to be a better Fullstack Developer.
-- 💞️ I’m looking to collaborate on Machine Learning projects.
-- 📫 How to reach me ...
+- 📫 You can reach me at sandovalgerald896@gmail.com

 <!---
 geraldsandoval/geraldsandoval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.